-The ETS Recognition of Excellence (ROE) Award honors test takers who achieve exceptional individual performance on selected Praxis II® tests.
+The ETS Recognition of Excellence (ROE) Award honors test takers who achieve exceptional individual performance on selected Praxis® Subject Assessments (formerly the Praxis II® tests).
 It is awarded to test takers who meet or exceed the ROE target score determined by the top 15 percent of candidates who took the test in previous years.

 The ROE Award is an incentive to encourage the development of highly qualified teachers and should not be used as a criterion for making decisions about state licensure, hiring or promotions.

 If your score is eligible for the ROE, you will automatically receive a certificate from ETS, and the award will be noted on all your score reports.

-There are nine Praxis II tests for which you can earn an ROE.
+There are five Praxis Subject Assessments tests for which you can earn an ROE.
 Tests and their associated target scaled scores are as follows:

 |Test Name (Test Code)||ROE Qualifying Score|